Podcast Books

 Peter J. Hotez

-Peter Jay Hotez (born May 5, 1958) is an American scientist, pediatrician, and advocate in the fields of global health, vaccinology, and neglected tropical disease control.
-He serves as founding dean of the National School of Tropical Medicine, Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also Director of the Texas Children's Hospital Center for Vaccine Development and Endowed Chair in Tropical Pediatrics.
-He also serves as a University Professor of Biology at Baylor University.
+Peter Jay Hotez (born May 5, 1958) is an American scientist, pediatrician, and vaccinologist specializing in global health and neglected tropical diseases .
+He serves as Dean of the National School of Tropical Medicine and Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine , where he also co-directs the Texas Children's Hospital Center for Vaccine Development.
+Hotez earned a bachelor's degree in molecular biophysics from Yale University in 1980, followed by a Ph.D. in biochemistry from Rockefeller University and an M.D. from Weill Cornell Medical College in 1987.

 Books by Peter J. Hotez